davmrtl/string-learning/README.md

 # string-normalization
-Java library for learning normalisations from a list of Strings
+Java library for learning normalizations from a list of Strings